SAP/fundamental-tools/abap-api-tools/README.md

 └── ui5-react.yaml
 ```

-The configuration file with `-abap` suffix defines the mapping of ABAP data types to ui components:
+The file with `-abap` suffix defines mapping of ABAP data types to ui components:

 `ui5-react-abap.yaml`